TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 ### Challenge

+This lab's challenge is to support nested block comments.

 Challenges are meant to distinguish excellent solutions from good solutions.
 Typically, they are less guided and require more investigation or higher programming skills.
-This lab's challenge is to support nested block comments.
+{: .notice .notice-success}